 Infection during pregnancy can affect both the mother and child, and it can lead to premature delivery.
 If caught early, however, doctors can introduce therapy and treatments which can reduce the risks.

-- The best smartwatches for women: Our guide to slim styles and designer optionsHere's our pick of female-friendly smartwatches
+- The best smartwatches for women: Beautiful, stylish and smart optionsHere's our pick of stylish smartwatches

 - From ovulation to pregnancy: The best fertility trackers and wearablesConnected kit built for pregnancy monitoring, ovulation tracking and more